Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 Who does not have to pay for admission?

-You only get a view of the gondolas if you pay an entrance fee!
-But this is only valid for day guests.
-Those who have booked a hotel in Venice and spend the night there already pay a bed tax (photo Hotel Gardena, near the station – red building).
-The tax is between one and five euros per night.
+You can only get a view of the gondolas if you pay an entrance fee!
+However, this only applies to day visitors.
+If you have booked a hotel in Venice and are staying overnight, you will already have paid a bed tax (photo of Hotel Gardena, near the train station – red building).
+The tax ranges from one to five euros per night.

-The rate depends mainly on the season and classification of the accommodation.
-Children up to 10 years and some groups of persons are excluded, for example, bus drivers.
-For overnight guests, therefore, no additional entrance fee to Venice will be charged.
+The rate depends mainly on the season and the classification of the accommodation.
+Children up to 10 years of age and some groups of people are exempt, for example bus drivers.
+Therefore, no additional entry fee will be charged to overnight guests for visiting Venice.

 How is the entrance fee charged?

-As mentioned above, admission will be charged at kiosks in the city and online via https://cda.ve.it (online from 16 January 2024).
-Visitors will then receive a QR code that they must show on request.
+As mentioned above, admission is charged at kiosks in the city and online at https://cda.ve.it.
+Visitors then receive a QR code that they must show upon request.

-This part of my article will also be constantly updated, as some things are still unclear.
+This part of my article is also constantly being updated.

 Penalties for evasion of the entrance fee